Whitegrove Copse

 Whitegrove Copse is located to the north of Bracknell, in the parish of Warfield.

-During the 1990s large areas of the land surrounding Whitegrove were developed for housing, and the copse was retained as a public open space and managed by the Parks and Countryside service from 1996.
+During the 1990s large areas of the land surrounding Whitegrove were developed for housing.
+The copse was retained as a public open space.
+It has been managed by the Parks and Countryside service since 1996.

 Facilities